IQSS/dataverse-client-java/Readme.md

 ### Installing into a Maven repository

-Currently binaries of this project are not yet available in an open Maven repository.
-You can run:
+This project can be added as a Gradle or Maven dependency in your project using [JitPack](https://jitpack.io).

+Or, you can run:

     ./gradlew clean install